Multi-Factor Authentication

 3. Remove user groups from the list if there are any.
 Leave only specific users.

-4. Select the Require two-factor authentication for interactive logon check box.
+4. Select the Enable multi-factor authentication (MFA) check box.

 5. Click OK.